 This post may help a beginning hiker get started in the enjoyment of wilderness adventure.

-Recently, I was given the privilege of addressing a group of Suncor employees at their head office in downtown Calgary.
-The focus of my presentation was the process of beginning to hike.
 This post suggests an organized way to embrace the process of developing wilderness familiarity and skills.
 Although it is specific to the Calgary, Alberta area, an alternative for any hiking region could be similarly developed.
 Please reference topics below to find expanded information.

 Calgary is blessed with an inner-city extensive pathway and bikeway system.
 There is information on The City of Calgary Parks website to access an electronic PDF version of the map, and locations to obtain a paper copy.